internet-computer-protocol/evm-rpc-canister/API.md

 * `cycles_per_call`: See `RegisterProvider`.
 * `cycles_per_message_byte`: See `RegisterProvider`.

 Clients of this canister need to select a provider that matches w.r.t. the `chain_id` the network they intend to connect to.
-If multiple providers are available for a given `chain_id`, the per-message or per-byte price or the entity behind the provider (this can be inferred from the `service_url`) may be factors to choose a suitable provider.
+If multiple providers are available for a given `chain_id`, the per-message or per-byte price or the entity behind the provider (this can be inferred from the `base_url`) may be factors to choose a suitable provider.

 ### `request`